quixio/quix-streams/docs/publish.md

 Visit the [Buffer](#using-a-buffer) section of this documentation to find out more about the built-in buffer feature.

-Quix Streams allows you to attach numbers, strings, or binary data to your timestamps.
-The code below will attach one of each to the same timestamp:
+Quix Streams enables you to attach numbers, strings, or binary data to your timestamps.
+The following code attaches one of each to the same timestamp:

 === "Python"